In this digital era, we keep almost all the personal information online whether it is our a Facebook account or bank account credentials.

 There are times, when you have to discard the existing hard drives, Pen Drives, Memory cards, for some reason or the other, always remember to wipe it clean and overwrite before passing it on as it might have contained your sensitive data in past or simply destroy it.
 As formatting the disk would not work as the data stored can be retrieved back.

-These are the few things of many which could help in securing your system and keeping your data safe from hackers.
+These are the few things of many which could help to protect your computer from identity Theft and keeping your data safe from hackers.